dogweather/python-enum-import-issue/README.md

 This demo refers to the `Dog.PHOEBE` `Enum` twice.
 These references turn out to be two separate instances.
+The code's imports aren't the cleanest.
+But imports like these are common when tools help add them, or in projects with many developers of different skill levels.

-The code's imports aren't the cleanest, but it appears to work.
-No errors or warnings.
+The imports appear to work.
+However, they're failing silently.

 Tested with Python 3.12.1